sailja/self_study/JavaStudy/CDAC/CoreJava/day-wise_notes/day5.md

 Oracle --Oracle DB engine --Implementation cls for Comnection i/f
 Red Hat -- Mysql -- Implementation cls for Connection i/f

 __NOTE:__ The java compiler adds public and abstract keywords before the interface method and public, static and final keywords before data members.

+__NOTE:__ The root of all interfaces is not the `java.lang.Object` class, as an interface cannot extend a class.
+But the interface has implicit access to all Object Class APIs.

 # Syntax of interface:
 ```javascript